pyTooling/Actions/doc/JobTemplate/index.rst

 ########

 The following list categorizes all pre-defined job templates, which can be instantiated in a pipeline (GitHub Action Workflow).
 They can also serve as an example for creating or deriving own job templates.
+All job templates are highly customizable.

 .. include:: Templates.rst